How to Get a Certified Copy of Your Divorce Decree in Nevada

 In person: Go to the clerk's window at 601 N. Pecos Road.
 Bring your case number if you have it (it is printed on the decree itself — look for a number like "D-XX-XXXXXX").
 The clerk will pull the file, certify copies while you wait or ask you to return, and collect payment.
 Cash, card, and sometimes check are accepted — call ahead to confirm payment methods if it matters.

 By mail: Write a letter requesting certified copies of your final divorce decree, include your case number, the names of both parties, the approximate date of divorce, and specify how many copies you need.
-Include a check or money order payable to Clark County District Court for the estimated amount (call the clerk's office first to confirm the page count: 702-671-3245).
-Include a self-addressed stamped envelope large enough for the documents.
-Mail to Clark County District Court, Civil/Family Division, 200 Lewis Avenue, Las Vegas, NV 89155.
+Confirm the current page count, payment method, and mailing address on the Clark County District Court's official records page before sending a check or money order and a self-addressed stamped envelope large enough for the documents.

 Online: Clark County offers electronic record requests through the Nevada eCourt portal.
 Available documents and fees depend on when your case was filed — older cases may not be fully digitized.
 Check the Clark County Courts website for current availability.